 Simple English definitions for legal terms

-Read a random definition: open adoption
+Read a random definition: capital case

 An operations clause is a part of an agreement for oil and gas exploration that says the lease will stay in effect as long as there is ongoing development of oil and gas on the property.
 This means that the lease will not expire if the company continues to work on the land.
 It is also sometimes called a continuous-operations clause or a well-completion clause.